 Ingredients

 Here is what you'll need to make these mini muffins.
-See the recipe card for quantities.
+See the printable recipe card for quantities.

 - Apple Sauce - This is a healthy substitute for oil or butter.
-In this recipe, the applesauce makes the muffins lower in fat and calories and keeps them moist and tender.
-You can also use 2 flax eggs by combining 2 tablespoons of flaxseed meal with about 4 tablespoons of water and let it sit for 5-10 minutes until it thickens.
+You can also use two flax eggs by combining 2 tablespoons of flaxseed meal with about 4 ½ tablespoons of water, then letting it sit for 5-10 minutes until it thickens.

 Variations

-- Stir in 3 tablespoons of cocoa powder for a chocolatey version or ¼ cup of vegan chocolate chips for a banana-chocolate combo.
+- Stir in 3 tablespoons of cocoa powder for a chocolatey version.

-This is a super simple recipe you can have ready in less than 20 minutes.
-See the recipe for more recipe details.
+This is a super simple recipe that you can have ready in under 20 minutes.
+See the printable recipe for more details.

 Step 1: Whisk together the dry ingredients in a large bowl - wheat flour, baking soda, cinnamon, walnuts, and salt.